Many miners and townspeople alike enjoyed

-Inside, it has changed through-out the years to meet the needs of the owners, though it has “much of its original integrity”, with its “mid-to-late nineteenth century artisanship”, giving the visitors the feel of a “Gold Rush Era building.”
+Inside, it has changed throughout the years to meet the needs of the owners, though it has “much of its original integrity”, with its “mid-to-late nineteenth century artisanship”, giving visitors the feel of a “Gold Rush Era building.”

-Besides the addition of wood floors, during the 1920s’ and sometime after 1929, a skylight, a back door and the installation of “rocking” around a window in the newly constructed brick west wing built by Pacific Gas and Electric Company.
+Besides the addition of wood floors, during the 1920s and sometime after 1929, a skylight, a back door and the installation of “rocking” around a window in the newly constructed brick west wing was built by Pacific Gas and Electric Company.

 Back in 1852, John Fountain and Benjamin Tallman had a very successful soda pop factory and ice facility located on Main Street.
 They sold clean bottled water with carbonate and fruit juice added.
-The miners and the townspeople enjoyed drinking safe, flavored water, as all their water sources available to them were polluted by the mining.
+The miners and the townspeople enjoyed drinking safe, flavored water, as all the other water sources available to them locally were polluted by the mining.

-Business was so good that they decided they needed a bigger building.
-So they built the Fountain-Tallman Soda Works building that was located just across the street, stating this ambitious project in 1853, and opened the doors in 1854.
+Business was so good they decided they needed a bigger building, so they built the Fountain-Tallman Soda Works building just across the street, starting this ambitious project in 1853, and finishing it in 1854.

-Something must of gone wrong with their business plan, because Tallman sold his interest in their business, Soda Works probably to his partner, John Fountain in 1855.
-Perhaps an improved water system was created to give people unpolluted water, which would cut into their business.
+Something must have gone wrong with their business plan however, because Tallman sold his interest in their business, probably to his partner, John Fountain in 1855.
+Perhaps an improved water system had been created to give people unpolluted water, which would have cut into their business.

 Tallman went on to invest in an ice selling business in Georgetown and Sacramento.
 People needed ice for their refrigerators.

 In 1857, John Fountain couldn’t pay his taxes on his other properties and Soda Works.
-These properties were placed on the delinquent tax list.
-This led to the Soda Works property being sold at the sheriff’s auction in 1858.
+These properties were placed on the delinquent tax list, leading to the Soda Works property being sold at the sheriff’s auction in 1858.

-From 1858 to 1889, the property had five different owners who used the building for a variety of businesses, making good use of the building’s assets.
+From 1858 to 1889, the property had five different owners who used the building for a variety of businesses.

 In 1889, The El Dorado Water and Deep Gravel Company bought it and used it as a storage building.

 In 1908, The Soda Works building became the property of Sierra Water Supply Company.
-They in turn sold this property to the Western States Gas and Electric Company.
+They in turn sold it to the Western States Gas and Electric Company.